 Hospitality and Tourism Management

-As one of the largest private sector employers, the hospitality and tourism industry employs millions of people.
+As one of the nation's number one retail employers, the hospitality and tourism industry employs millions of people.
 The demand for managers has grown and continues to grow as the demand for services grows.
-Along with the rising demand for hospitality services, is a growing emphasis on comfort, convenience, and personalized attention.
-All of which increase the need for effective and efficient professionals to manage hospitality operations and lead teams of people.
+Along with this demand for hospitality services, is a growing emphasis on comfort, convenience, and personalized attention.
+All of these factors increase the need for effective and efficient professionals to manage hospitality operations and lead teams of people.

 The hospitality and tourism industry continues to grow with hotels and restaurants remaining open 24 hours a day, seven days a week to meet the demands of our traveling society.
-According to the National Restaurant Association, the food service industry employs about 12.8 million workers.
+According to the National Restaurant Association, the food service industry employs about 13.1 million workers.
 This means that almost one of every 10 working Americans is a restaurant employee.
-There are approximately 64,300 hotels in the United States with over 4.6 million rooms.
-The lodging industry employs 1.9 million people.
+There are over 50,000 hotels in the United States with over 4.8 million rooms.
+The lodging industry employs 1.8 million people.
 The hospitality and tourism industry also includes careers in convention and meeting planning, as well as resorts, casinos, and entertainment venues.

 The mission of the Hospitality and Tourism Management (HTM) program is to develop leaders in the hospitality and tourism industry.
 To achieve this mission, it is our goal that students graduating from the HTM program at NDSU will demonstrate leadership skills by having the following: knowledge of the industry, management skills, problem solving abilities, and a sense of responsibility.

 A professional interior designer is one who is qualified by education, examination, and experience to identify, research and creatively solve problems relative to the function and quality of people's interior environments.
 The course of study in interior design leads to a first professional degree.